ppotepa/streamcraft/documentation.md

 Dock panel state (collapsed flag, docked window IDs, and window visibility) is included in the saved layout JSON so windows reopen in their last docked/float state.

-Both stores use Postgres with a retry‑backoff mechanism to avoid repeated failures when the DB is unavailable.
+Both stores use DuckDB with a retry‑backoff mechanism to avoid repeated failures when the DB is unavailable.

+### 12.4.2 Overlay Video Preview dialog

+- In-app dialog (no new page) for previewing cached background videos.
+- Playlist sidebar is collapsible; shows cached items and their durations.
+- “Random” triggers fetch + cache; cached items are labeled.
+- Search queries the public API directly and marks cached results.
+- Options menu includes “Clear Cache” to wipe cached media.
+- Preview enforces 16:9 and hides native player controls (overlay-only view).
+- Overlay + grid toggles render the current canvas on top of the video.
+- Busy/search state shows an overlay and status message while results load.

+### 12.4.3 Text Styles dialog

+- Extension-driven window with category filters, favorites, and preview text.
+- Remote search hits Google Fonts; results can be cached into extension data.
+- Preview area includes a character map and a “sync to selection” toggle.
+- Font files are lazy-loaded for selected + hovered styles.

-### 11.5 What the Designer is
+### 12.5 What the Designer is

 The Designer is StreamCraft’s visual layout editor for building overlay screens (“bits” UI) without hand-coding.
 It runs inside the Designer bit UI at `/designer/ui` and provides a canvas, toolbox, and properties inspector for composing UI elements and binding them to data sources.
 The Designer is intentionally “WinForms‑like” to support rapid layout, predictable placement, and declarative control configuration.